 When this muscle and the surrounding muscles become de-conditioned, everything around this area also weakens including tendons and ligaments.

 Agility can be lost and these “areas” of interest become wider still (as shown in the adjacent graphic), with the tender point pain spreading both above and below the actual point location on the inside of the knee.

-Now this is where there is some controversy.
-Is the fibro worsening OR being these points/areas of the fibro body becoming weaker?
-Are you suffering with Chronic Myofascial Pain on top of fibromyalgia?
+Now, this is where there is some controversy.
+Is the fibro worsening OR are these points/areas of the fibro body becoming weaker?
+Are you suffering from Chronic Myofascial Pain on top of fibromyalgia?
 That could be the reason that you feel your leg pain is getting worse, as there are many layers of trigger points in the lower body.

 One thing to consider with fibromyalgia and leg pain is that any position we stay in too long, like sitting or standing can increase pain and activate trigger points.
 The tender points will always be there on some level, but it is the trigger points that become activated from repetitive movements or being in one position too long.

 I say it often, I highly recommend not sitting for long first thing in the morning.
 When we go from lying in bed to sitting first thing in the morning, this only creates more stiffness in the lower back, hips, legs, and knees.